keang/keang.github.io/_posts/2016-07-30-buy-low-and-sell-high-for-me.markdown

 While I attempted to spread the risk of trades by making many many small trades, the probability that each of those clusters of trade profiting is not independent, the expectation is not `n x P` and thus the risk diversification effect is not as much as I first imagined.

-Spreading the strategy to different currency pairs would be add greater diversification, but the coupling is still there because firstly, both EURUSD and AUDUSD are affected by USD's strength; and seocndly it's economics, everything is linked to everything.
+Spreading the strategy to different currency pairs would add greater diversification, but the coupling is still there because firstly, both EURUSD and AUDUSD are affected by USD's strength; and seocndly it's economics, everything is linked to everything.

 TODO
 ---